 Think Secret reported these rumors in 2004.
 They were shown to be true when Steve Jobs debuted the Mac mini and iWork productivity suite at the January 2005 Macworld event in San Francisco.

 When Apple sued Think Secret for revealing trade secrets, opinion among Apple followers diverged wildly.
 Some saw the lawsuit as a violation of Apple’s generally friendly approach to cultivating fans.
 In short, as Apple climbed back to the top of the tech world, the company used its resources to crack down on a small-time journalist.
 (Apple co-founder Steve Wozniak became the biggest name to ask Apple to call off the attack dogs.)

 On a larger level, some viewed the lawsuit as proof that Apple opposed freedom of the press.
 These people worried that clamping down on the rumor mill would result in a sanitized world of Apple news.
 In this view, the only inside knowledge would come, either directly or indirectly, through Apple-sanctioned channels.

 Think Secret publisher Ciarelli never shared details on the fallout from his legal battle with Apple.
 However, he claimed to be an Apple fan before and after the suit finished.
-According to LinkedIn, he is currently running the company BookBub, which alerts readers to limited-time free and discounted ebooks matching their interests.
+According to LinkedIn, he currently works for BookBub, a company he co-founded in 2012.
+BookBub alerts readers to limited-time free and discounted e-books matching their interests.